rancher/docs/content/rancher/v2.x/en/installation/references/_index.md

 - You have applied strict host firewall policies on the node.
 - You are using nodes that have multiple interfaces (multihomed).

 In these cases, you have to explicitly allow this traffic in your host firewall, or in case of public/private cloud hosted machines (i.e. AWS or OpenStack), in your security group configuration.
-Keep in mind that when using a security group as source or destination in your security group, explicitly opening ports only applies to the private interface of the nodes/instances.
+Keep in mind that when using a security group as source or destination in your security group, explicitly opening ports only applies to the private interface of the nodes / instances.

 ### Rancher AWS EC2 security group

-When using the [AWS EC2 node driver]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/ec2/) to provision cluster nodes in Rancher you can choose to let Rancher create a Security Group called `rancher-nodes`.
-The following rules are automatically added to this Security Group.
+When using the [AWS EC2 node driver]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/ec2/) to provision cluster nodes in Rancher, you can choose to let Rancher create a security group called `rancher-nodes`.
+The following rules are automatically added to this security group.

 |       Type      | Protocol |  Port Range | Source/Destination     | Rule Type |
 |-----------------|:--------:|:-----------:|------------------------|:---------:|